-There's a common notion in the minds of terrible people that if a practice is foolish then it should be forbidden.
-This crops up especially in politics: not wearing your seatbelt is stupid and dangerous so it should be illegal, not evacuating your house when there's a hurricane coming is stupid and dangerous so it should be illegal, houses that don't meet certain safety standards are dangerous so building them should be illegal, etc. But even beyond how all of those argument are flagrantly disregarding the concept of Consent, there's another fallacy going on here: not considering what the word "required" entails.
+There's a common notion in the minds of terrible people that if a practice is foolish or considered harmful then it should be forbidden.
+This crops up especially in politics: this drugs is dangerous so it should be illegal, not wearing your seat belt is dangerous so it should be illegal, not evacuating your house when a hurricane is predicted is dangerous so it should be illegal, houses that don't meet certain safety standards are dangerous so they should be illegal, etc. But even beyond how those arguments skip the concept of consent, there's another fallacy going on here: forgetting what it means to make something mandatory.

 (I would credit, but I can't find who made that)